Force over Distance: Chapter 52

 Rush sighed.

-“This isn’t so bad,” Young murmured.
+“This isn’t so bad,” Young continued.
 “Admit it.
 Earth toothpaste?
 Earth shampoo?
 Earth soap.
 Earth Tylenol.
 TJ’s Take The Edge Off Tea?”
 He tucked the edge of the bedcovers over the scientist’s shoulder.
 He could feel the tension draining from Rush.
 “Wanna know my biggest regret?”

 “No,” Rush whispered.

 “Ridiculous.
-Don’t regret your use of your apportioned mass allotment, it went to a very good cause.”
+Don’t regret your use of your apportioned mass allotment; it went to a very good cause.”

 “Pretty sure it went nowhere.”